ts2905/rock-paper-scissors/README.md

 # rock-paper-scissors
+'''PLEASE NOTE - Some of the code below was adapted from the README.md from the my-first-repo exercise
+'''

 # Description
   + This game allows the user to play Rock, Paper, Scissors against a computer.
   + The computer will randomly select a move by utilizing the 'random' module.

 # Modules Needed
-import random
+  + import random
-import os
+  + import os
-import dotenv
+  + import dotenv

 # Prerequisites
   + Anaconda 3.7+
   + Python 3.7+
   + Pip

-'''PLEASE NOTE - Some of the code below was adapted from the README.md from the my-first-repo exercise
-'''

 ## Installation